“Dancing is the loftiest,

 it is life itself.

-Welcome to my website, where it is my hope you will be encouraged to study and learn more about the art of belly dance, fusion dance and about my unique style and approach to fusion belly dance.
+Welcome to my website, where it is my hope you will be encouraged to study and learn more about the art of modern MENAHT(Middle Eastern, North African, Helenistic, and Turkish) belly dance, fusion dance and about my unique style and approach to western contemporary fusion dance.
 I have a rich background in dance and have formal training in classical ballet with the Royal Academy of Dance from London for 12 years.
-I began studying belly dance in 2001...and my dance experience spans over 3 decades…
+I began studying MENAHT belly dance in 2001...and my dance experience spans over 3 decades…

-Coming from a Moroccan ancestry, my style reflects my personal interpretation of fusion belly dance, which blends traditional Middle Eastern dance with a modern flavour that is uniquely my own.
+Coming from a Moroccan ancestry, my style reflects decades of training and practice in fusion (belly) dance, which is an evolution of MENAHT dance, and includes immersion and study in the dances and cultures involved, alongside my own personal style that comes from my upbringing and the subcultures I immerse in.
 More information on the history of belly dance and its new genres is provided below.

 It is also my goal to bring the very essence and depth of my life understandings and experiences, to the stage through my choreographic offerings and artistic works.
 Storytelling and expression are my strengths and they can be seen in each performance piece that is offered.